Inside the Minds of Nonprofit Higher Education leaders

 Key Insights

 Nonprofit Higher Education leaders score highest on Stakeholder (4.7/5) and Growth (4.2/5).
-Over the past six months, the most notable change is a decrease in Technology orientation.
-Their leading priority is moderating content on platforms to prevent harm, while their most pressing challenge is geographic or economic barriers limiting student access to quality internship opportunities.
-They measure success through coverage across multiple service areas with diverse geographic and economic profiles and make decisions using supply-demand matching - invest in education to address industry talent shortages and needs.
-Language that resonates includes "opportunity", "partnerships", and "make a difference".
+Over the past six months, the most notable change is an increase in Data orientation.
+Their leading priority is moderating content on platforms to prevent harm, while their most pressing challenge is people don't understand the manufacturing complex and ecosystem in state.
+They measure success through coverage across multiple service areas with diverse geographic and economic profiles and make decisions using trend-informed standardization - collect real-time data to identify emerging issues between major standard update cycles.
+Language that resonates includes "opportunity", "inspiring", and "make a difference".

 What's changing for Nonprofit Higher Education leaders?